 | Vocab Demand | High (Obscure words often required) | Moderate (Common 5-letter words) |

 Wordle’s difficulty often comes down to luck and vocabulary traps.
-The hardest part isn’t knowing the words, but dealing with groups like LIGHT, NIGHT, and FIGHT.
-If you have only two guesses left and four possible words, you can easily lose if you just guess the wrong one.
-This is one of the most common Wordle mistakes that can trap you.
+The hardest part is not knowing the words, but dealing with groups like LIGHT, NIGHT, and FIGHT.
+If you have only two guesses left and four possible words, you can easily lose by guessing the wrong one.
+This is one of the most common Wordle mistakes that can trap even experienced players.
+Using the best Wordle starting words can help you avoid these traps from the very first guess.

 Spelling Bee’s difficulty is strictly about what you know.
 It does not have any traps or bad guesses, and the only wall you can hit is the limit of your own vocabulary.
 If the game needs a rare word like PHALANX and you have never heard of it, you simply won’t find it.

-Spelling Bee simply tests how many words you have tucked away that you can use without using today’s Spelling Bee hints.
+Spelling Bee simply tests how many words you have tucked away that you can use without relying on today’s Spelling Bee hints.
+If you want to improve, our guide on how to win NYT Spelling Bee covers the best strategies to reach Genius rank.

 Time Investment